Jim-JMCD/Duplicate-File-Finder/README.md

 ### OUTPUTS

-NOTE: If MS Excel is the default application for CVS files and files names containing non-Latin alphabet characters excel will not display those characters correctly.
-Change the default app for CSV to Notepad/Wordpad and manually import into excel or rename *.csv file to a *.txt and import manually.
+NOTE: If MS Excel is the default application for CVS files, any files names in the spreadsheet containing non-Latin alphabet characters MS Excel will not display those characters correctly.

+FIX: Change the default app for CSV to Notepad or Wordpad and manually import into excel, alternatively rename *.csv file to a *.txt and import manually into MS Excel.

 __../duplicate_files1_yymmdd-hhmm.csv__  Format – One file per row